 This was a short article, but it packed a lot of new words for you to learn.
 I will be coming back to Romania with fresh powers so get ready for more of Simple Romanian’s adventures.

 Time to learn the gerund!

-Gerund is a verbal mode expressing a continuous action dependent on another verb.
+Gerund is a verbal mood expressing a continuous action dependent on another verb.
 Let’s see some sentences that will help you easily understand the concept.